Syedfaizaan2004/ProductStore/README.md

 npm run start (to run the server)

-make you .env file in root directries and put your mongodb string and port as mentioned below
+make your .env file in root directory and put your mongodb string and port as mentioned below

 MONGO_URI=<your_link>